KevinTyrrell/PrisonersDilemma-Py/README.md

 ---

-#### Takeaways
+#### Example Training Takeaways

-* Defection rate is approaching `100%`, but cannot reach it due to negative mutations.
+* Defection rate approaches `100%`, however poor mutations stunt further overall-progress.
-* Average age should remain low due to half of the population being culled each generation, however it seems like very few prisoner live past the age of 3.
-Perhaps with more generatios, this number would increase.
+* Low average age is normal, due to half of the population having an age of `0` (new-born).
+However it appears as if ancestors are being culled before reaching high ages of maturity.
+Perhaps with far more generations, the average age would rise.
-* Increasing the number of tests per generation seems to dramatically speed up the learning process, as it makes the cost function much more accurate.
+* Raising the number of Prisoner\'s Dilemma tests per generation seems to dramatically speed up the learning process.
+Fewer better-performing prisoners are culled by mistake, and thus the population develops faster.
 * By generation `15`, over `90%` of the population choses to defect.
 Over the next `35` generations, this is only refined by ~`5%`.